Frequently Asked Questions About Therapy

 Open FAQ Accordion

 Overthinking often leads to more doubt, not more clarity.
-Many people overthink because they’re trying to make the “right” decision or avoid mistakes.
+Many people overthink because they're trying to make the "right" decision or avoid mistakes.
 Even with a lot of thought, it can still feel hard to trust yourself.
-Therapy can help you understand what’s driving that pattern and build a steadier sense of clarity and self-trust.
-You can read more on our blog: Anxiety Therapy Online How Virtual Counseling Helps Calm Overthinking and Chronic Worry.
-If you’re ready to explore that, you can begin through our Get Started page.
+Therapy can help you understand what's driving that pattern and build a steadier sense of clarity and self-trust.
+Our Anxiety Therapy page explains how we help with overthinking and chronic worry, and our Anxiety Therapy Online blog goes deeper.
+When you're ready, you can begin through our Get Started page.

 What if I don’t trust my own decisions?